 Schedule Your Wisdom Tooth Extraction Appointment Today!

-You don’t need to wait for your wisdom teeth to cause problems before taking action.
+You don’t need to wait for your wisdom teeth to cause problems before acting.
 At Washington Court House Dental, your wisdom tooth extraction surgery is performed in an environment of optimum safety, with modern monitoring equipment and staff who are experienced in anesthesia techniques.
 Contact us today to schedule your consultation!